Trust Region Policy Optimization: Proof of Policy Improvement Bound

 Now \Cref{improvelemma} can be written as follows:

 Note that $L_{\pi}$ can be written as

 The difference in these equations is whether the states are sampled using $\pi$ or $\tilpi$.
 To bound the difference between $\eta(\tilpi)$ and $L_{\pi}(\tilpi)$, we will bound the difference arising from each timestep.
 To do this, we first need to introduce a measure of how much $\pi$ and $\tilpi$ agree.
-Specifically, we'll \textit{couple} the policies, so that they define a joint distribution over pairs of actions. \begin{defn} $(\pi,\tilpi)$ is an \textit{$\alpha$-coupled policy pair} if it defines a joint distribution $(a,\tilde{a}) \given s$, such that $P(a \neq \tilde{a} \given s) \le \alpha$ for all $s$. $\pi$ and $\tilpi$ will denote the marginal distributions of $a$ and $\tilde{a}$, respectively. \end{defn} In words, this means that at each state, $(\pi,\tilpi)$ gives us a pair of actions, and these actions differ with probability $\le \alpha$. \begin{lemma} Let $(\pi,\tilpi)$ be an $\alpha$-coupled policy pair.
-Then
+Specifically, we'll \textit{couple} the policies, so that they define a joint distribution over pairs of actions. \begin{defn} $(\pi,\tilpi)$ is an \textit{$\alpha$-coupled policy pair} if it defines a joint distribution $(a,\tilde{a}) \given s$, such that $P(a \neq \tilde{a} \given s) \le \alpha$ for all $s$. $\pi$ and $\tilpi$ will denote the marginal distributions of $a$ and $\tilde{a}$, respectively. \end{defn} Computationally, $\alpha$-coupling means that if we randomly choose a seed for our random number generator, and then we sample from each of $\pi$ and $\tilpi$ after setting that seed, the results will agree for at least fraction $1 - \alpha$ of seeds.